MicrosoftDocs/Advertising-docs/BingAds/bingads-12/guides/show-ads-target-audience.md

 |Ad Group Biddable Criterion|Audience<br/>DynamicSearchAds<br/>Search<br/>Shopping|
 |Ad Group Negative Criterion|Audience|

-The maximum number of company name profile criterions that you can set per ad group is 1,000.
+The maximum number of company name profile criterions that you can apply to each campaign or ad group is 1,000.

 > [!NOTE]
 > For a list of company name, industry, and job function identifiers, see [Profile Data Files](profile-data-files.md).